 Quantitative factors Qualitative factors Risk in the financial sector ■ Profitability Market position Risk in the financial sector is assessed in a separate Quality of assets Quality of assets module based on macroeconomic indicators.
-The main ■ Liquidity Funding &amp; liquidity focus is on the assessment of risk liability and the stability of the economic environment in which the bank operates.
-Development of the statement of financial position Capitalization or the economic environment in vinear the ballic operation. ■ Income structure Profitability Outlook
+The main ■ Liquidity Funding & liquidity focus is on the assessment of risk liability and the stability of the economic environment in which the bank operates.
+Development of the statement of financial position Capitalization or me coordinate difficulties in this bank operation. ■ Income structure Profitability Outlook